orstavik/JoiComponents/book/chapter4/Discussion_HTML_composition.md

+# Pattern PropsDownEventsUp

+this applies to interaction between components within the same DOM.
+Such as application logic components.

+# Pattern AttributeAndChildrenIntoAnotherDOM_ComposedEventsAndAttributesOutOfAnotherDOM
+Let's be clear and opinionated.
+The primary way to pass down into data a web component.
+*Not properties*.
+The reason Attributes is an aspect of an HTML element/DOM node object that can be:
+1. set in HTML template,
+2. read and set in JS
+from both HTML
+Across DOM borders:
+In the same DOM: PropsDownEventsUp

+## Attributes are "stable state switches"

+You use attributes to describe stable state changes.

+If you need to pass a lot of data into an element, that should not change frequently, and across DOM borders, you use HTML children elements.

+If you need to pass a lot of data into an element, that should change frequently or structured deeper than one level and branched, inside DOM borders or across DOM borders, you pass it into methods on the dom node object.

+If you set state that only applies to style within the same DOM, you use CSS classes.
+Only within the same DOM?
+CSS classes for style.

+If you pass data that will persist across DOM borders, that are shallow and not rich, pass it as attributes.
+Such data function as a state marker.
+That is intended to persist over at least one frame.

+If you need to pass out

+### Why use attributes instead of properties?
+Adding properties to a custom element has other benefits, such as allowing different simple types (boolean, numbers) and other more complex types (arrays and objects).
+But, despite being limited to string values, attributes has the benefit over properties that it can be written/read in both HTML, CSS, and JS.
+In fact, it is only attributes and child elements that are used both in HTML, CSS, and JS to control one and the same custom element directly.
+So, in order for a JS property to be accessed in HTML (viewed in dev tools for example) or CSS (control styles), it has to be translated into an attribute.

+Thus, if a custom element needs to use an internal state to coordinate behavior across both HTML, CSS and JS, you should set this internal state using one or more attributes.
+As such, attributes (and child elements) provide the only vehicle to set an internal state of an HTML element that is globally available to both HTML, CSS, and JS.

 # HTML composition / Interaction between lightDOM and shadowDOM

 HTML composition is to create new DOM structures by combining html elements.